 - Focus on experiences that my colleague Kelly Standing calls “not too shiny” and “not too whiny.”
-Storytelling is about bonding with other people.
-It’s about finding what we have in common.
+Storytelling is about bonding with other people by finding what we have in common.

-- What did you do with the kids when there was no summer camp, for instance?
+- What did you do with the kids when there was no summer camp during quarantine?

 - What kinds of interruptions did you have to handle?
 How did you rise to the challenge?

 - Veer toward stories about overcoming something in this storytelling exercise.
 These stories are gems because they showcase your character.
-And, in turn, they can make others reflect on what they themselves have overcome recently.
+They can also make others reflect on what they themselves have overcome recently.

 Craft Your Story

-When I emerge from social isolation, I might share the following simple story.
-During our sheltering-in-place, my husband and I had to continue working without any extra help around the house.
+During our sheltering-in-place time, my husband and I had to continue working without any extra help around the house.
 Now, my kids are at the age where they should start learning to pitch in with more household chores.
 They understand this, but they are not used to it.
 It was time for them to buckle up and pitch in.

 This, of course, takes patience from mom and dad.
 We couldn’t expect our kids to go from 0 to 100 on the perfect housekeeping scale in a matter of days.